 My research interests are integrated pest management of insect pests with a focus primarily on arable crops.
 My research also extends to forestry and horticulture pests.
-This encompasses best use of insecticides, insecticide resistance, biological pest control, cultural control and biodiversity in an arable farm landscape.
+This encompasses best use of insecticides, insecticide resistance, epidemiology, biological pest control, cultural control and biodiversity in an arable farm landscape.
 I carry out both research and commercial trials.
 I have a background in biological pest control, the mechanisms underlying the ability of entomopathogens to modulate insect immune responses and the production of secondary metabolites by entomopathogens.

 Funding for my projects comes from Teagasc, Horizon 2020 & The Irish Department of Agriculture, Food and the Marine (DAFM).

 - BioCrop: Biofertilisation and bioprotection and Bioenhancement of crops pesticides project (DAFM funded)

 - RapID-Pest: Rapid identification of insect pests from bulk collections and cryptic samples

 - Leatherjacket Biocontrol: Identifying the role of the soil microbiome in the occurrence and potential control of Leatherjackets (Tipula spp)